-After the program, you’ll be qualified to sit for the National Board of Certification in Occupational Therapy (NBCOT) examination — an exam you’ll need to pass if you choose to obtain a license to practice occupational therapy in the U.S. Our first-time pass rate results is 100% for our DrOT program (2021).
+After the program, you’ll be qualified to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination — an exam you’ll need to pass if you choose to obtain a license to practice occupational therapy in the U.S. Our first-time pass rate results for the DrOT program since 2018 is 98%.

 Our established curriculum allows you to take six OT intervention courses rather than the typical two or three offered by other OT programs.
 Courses are hands-on and cover: